vmware/photon/docs/kubernetes.md

 done
 ```

-* Check to make sure now the cluster can see the photon-node on photon-master, and its status changes to _Ready_.
+* Check to make sure that the cluster can now see the photon-node on photon-master and that its status changes to _Ready_.

 ```console
 kubectl get nodes